about poisons

 Yes.

-Poisoning continues despite the Canadian Veterinary Medical Association publicly condemning the use of inhumane pesticides in 2014, emphasizing that strychnine and Compound 1080 cause severe pain, uncontrollable seizures, and death by asphyxiation.
+Poisoning continues despite the Canadian Veterinary Medical Association publicly condemning the use of inhumane pesticides since 2014, emphasizing that Compound 1080 (and strychnine) cause severe pain, uncontrollable seizures, and death by asphyxiation.

 RISKS